 Born in Nepal of Tibetan parents, Geshe Sherab received his education at Kopan Monastery from the time he was a boy, and completed his studies at Sera Je Monastic University and at Gyume Tantric College in India.
 He has lived in the USA working at the FPMT Central office and several nearby Dharma Centres in New Mexico.
 He returned to Nepal after several years in the U.S.A. to become Headmaster of Kopan Monastery.
 Geshe-la has just retired from the Headmaster role in order to have more time to devote to meditation and to teaching internationally.

 Manadala magazine has a story of Geshe Sherab here.[/vc_column_text][/vc_column][vc_column width=”1/3″]

-[vc_column_text]Born in 1950, Venerable Rita grew up in Switzerland.
+[vc_column_text]Born in 1950, Ven Rita grew up in Switzerland.
 She ran her own restaurant business for many years, then traveled to Nepal where she met Buddhism at Kopan Monastery in 1990.

 Ven Rita has been ordained for over 12 years – she took ordination in 1991 with her main teacher, Kirti Tsenshab Rinpoche.
 Since then she has been based primarily in India at Tushita Meditation Centre, Dharamsala, initially studying at the Tibetan Library of Works and Archives for 6 years and more recently offering service as one of the centre’s primary teachers of Tushita’s famous “Introduction to Buddhism” courses.